March Madness CBD Sale

 Cat CBD oil is highly dose-dependent.

-It’s essential that you administer the right amount of CBD for cats to maximize safety and effectiveness.
+It’s essential that you administer the right amount of CBD for cats to maximize safety.

 Make sure you always check the labels on your cat CBD products so you know how much is in each serving.